-EMAIL info@cswd.net TEL (802) 872-8100

-Reserve have been redesignated as Restricted Funds.
-With the exception of the Undesignated Fund, all remaining reserves are designated and not restricted.
+EMAIL info@cswd.net TEL (802) 872-8100 www.cswd.net Reserve have been redesignated as Restricted Funds.
+With the exception of the Undesignated Fund, all other reserves are designated and not restricted.
 CSWD continues to practice within the approved budget and maintains a positive going concern by preserving the resources needed to continue operating.
 Cash & Cash Equivalents remain in excess of current liabilities.
 Reserve accounts are designated appropriately to secure future financing needs.